EU foreign ministers meet for talks on Mozambique and Lebanon | DW | 12.07.2021

 Ministers will then exchange views with the Israeli Minister of Foreign Affairs, Yair Lapid, over lunch.

-The more contentious topics foreign ministers will discuss are a proposed military training mission to Mozambique and potential sanctions against Lebanese officials after the countryꞌs caretaker leader made a desperate call for help.
+One of the more contentious topics foreign ministers will discuss is potential sanctions against Lebanese officials after the countryꞌs caretaker leader made a desperate call for help.

-The bloc's foreign ministers are set to formally approve a military training mission to Mozambique after EU defense ministers already agreed to send troops to the area in May.

-The blocꞌs foreign affairs chief, Josep Borrell, indicated in May that the mission will take a similar form to military missions already set up inMali, the Central African Republic and Somalia.

 One of the major sticking points of the talks concerns planned sanctions against Lebanese politicians.